onyxring/orcsCharacter/README.md

 		});
 	}

 While it’s true both orCharacter versions are shorter than the traditional version, that isn’t really the benefit here.
-The complexity of the vanilla code, including the nested callbacks and amalgamated strings acting as pointers to  attributes, makes it harder to grok at a glance.
+The complexity of the vanilla code, including the nested callbacks and amalgamated strings acting as attribute pointers, makes it harder to grok at a glance.
 The orCharacter versions, by comparison, are easier to follow and therefore support.

 ### Tangential benefits
 I believe a side-effect of improved syntaxes, generally, is they often simplify previously difficult tasks almost accidentally.
-For example, summing values of a Repeating Section and assigning their total to a character attribute sounds like a trivial undertaking.  orCharacter makes it so, not because it provides a specialized `addItUp` function (because it *doesn’t*), but as a consequence of its expressiveness.
+For example, summing values of a Repeating Section and assigning their total to a character attribute sounds like a trivial undertaking.  orCharacter makes this so, not because it provides a specialized `addItUp` function (because it *doesn’t*), but as a consequence of its expressiveness.
 You can do this…

     var total = 0, inventory = await pc.getRepeatingAsync("inventory");
     for (item of inventory) total += await item.value;